Buzzword bingo with Navision

 Framework

-Of course Navision itself is a framework, also one that uses other frameworks, e.g. .Net, MFC.
-But most of the time a Navision or Business Central developer has no contact with them: he concentrates on data models (tables), their relationships among each other (relations), and on the business logic (C/Side, C/AL, AL, all kind of the same).
+Of course, Navision itself is a framework, and one that also uses other frameworks, e.g. .Net, MFC.
+But a Navision or Business Central developer rarely has any contact with this: they concentrate on data models (tables), their relationships to each other (relations), and on the business logic (C/Side, C/AL, AL, all somehow the same).
 AngularJS, Drupal, Ruby, JavaScript, VCL, application frameworks, domain frameworks, class frameworks, component frameworks?
-Yes, all of that is also Navision in some way.
-Only: The programmer / developer is not interested in all this.
-Unfortunately, Microsoft itself is now pushing something new through the Navision villages every few months.
-And copies the constant hustle and bustle of the "real world" out there into the Navision world.
-But if you sit back and relax as a Navi developer, then in the end everything is somehow the same again, even AL with VS Code.
-And then again the necessary calm for good solutions arises.
+Yes, all of this is somehow Navision too.
+But the programmer/developer is not interested in any of this.
+Unfortunately, Microsoft itself is now driving a new pig through the Business Central 365 villages every few months.
+Fortunately, it is no longer through the Navision villages, which is why I am still attached to this version.

 The Navision and Business Central "Framework" shows itself - by the -genius- development environment, which keeps all in other programming languages usual pitfalls (Racetime-conditions, garbage collection, Managed Code, Transaction & commitment...) away from the developer.
 Since the RTC, Microsoft is trying hard to reintroduce various problems of that time (sudden system shutdowns, terrible string handling, sort-on-demand...) into the formerly happy Navision world.
 But if you know the pitfalls, you can firstly quickly recognize them and secondly quickly avoid them.